Atlanta +1 (404) 806-2278

 Note: The vast pool area overlooks the property and the beautiful gardens; it has fantastic views on the Alpilles mountains and the valley.

 A shallow narrow canal (50 cm deep) flows through the property.
+From 2021, the swimming pool has been equipped with a heating pump.

 End of stay cleaning as well as 4 maid hours twice per week are included in the rental fees.
 More maid hours possible if requested.
 Linens changed weekly unless agreed otherwise.
 Maids not responsible for washing guest dishes/ pots/ pans or personal laundry.